 Grade Quality Points

 A 4.0

 A- 3.7

 B+ 3.3

 В 3.0

 B- 2.7

 C+ 2.3

-С 2.0
+C 2.0

 C- 1.7

 D 1.0

 F 0

 Grade Grade Value

-IF Incomplete converted to F
+IF.
+Incomplete converted to F

 IN Incomplete

 IP In progress

 P Passed

-S Satisfactory

 WA Authorized withdrawal

 WD Student-initiated authorized withdrawal

 WF Unauthorized withdrawal

 Z No grade

 ZF Missing grade converted to F

 Grade Grade Description

 IF IN grades not completed by the end of the next 15-week semester, converted to IF.
 IF is equivalent to an F.

 IN Incompletes are not assigned automatically; they may be assigned at the instructor's discretion.
 Course work must be completed within six weeks of the start of the following semester.
 IN is computed as an F until an appropriate letter grade is submitted.
 IN cannot become WD.

 IP Indicates that a student master's thesis is in progress.
 Replaced by a letter grade when thesis is completed or by F if matriculation is not maintained.

 P/F A P grade is not calculated in the scholastic average, but credit is received and recorded on the academic transcript.
-An F grade will be

-calculated in the GPA.
+An F grade will be calculated in the GPA.

-S S grade meets course prerequisite and graduation requirements, but is not calculated in GPA.
-S grade is available for remote semesters due to COVID.
 WA Authorized withdrawal.
 Carries no penalty: does not affect GPA.

 WD Student-initiated authorized withdrawal: does not affect GPA.
 WF Unauthorized withdrawal.
 Carries a penalty: is equivalent to an F in GPA.
 Z No grade reported by instructor at grade- processing deadline: does not affect GPA.
 ZF Z grades not changed to an academic grade by the end of the next 15-week semester, convert to ZF.
 ZF is equivalent to an F.